 According to the Terrestrial Code, animal welfare means ‘the physical and mental state of an animal in relation to the conditions in which it lives and dies.’

 Perceptions of animal welfare differ from one region to another and between one culture and another, as do in the ways animals contribute to human society.
-It is for this reason that the WOAH’s work in developing international standards must have a solid scientific basis, must involve wide engagement of all stakeholders, must ensure a holistic view of the systems within which animals are kept and used by humans, and must aim to have a tangible impact on animal welfare.
+It is for this reason that the WOAH’s work in developing international standards must have a solid scientific basis, must involve wide engagement of all stakeholders, must ensure a holistic view of the systems within which animals are kept and used by humans, and must aim to have a tangible impact on the welfare of animals.

 The Global Animal Welfare Strategy aims to be a source of ongoing guidance for the WOAH’s activities in this area.
 Presented at the 4th Global Conference on Animal Welfare, in December 2016, the Strategy was adopted by all Members in 2017.
 It was developed to deliver: “A world where the welfare of animals is respected, promoted and advanced, in ways that complement the pursuit of animal health, human well-being, socio-economic development and environmental sustainability”.

 The strategy focuses on the development of international standards on animal welfare.
-It was developed in consultation with Members and key international stakeholders, and emphasised the need for the development of the capacity of Veterinary Services, for improving the communication with stakeholders and governments to raise awareness on animal welfare and for supporting Members in the implementation of these standards.
+It was developed in consultation with Members and key international stakeholders, and emphasised the need for the development of the capacity of Veterinary Services, for improving the communication with stakeholders and governments to raise awareness on the welfare of animals and for supporting Members in the implementation of these standards.

 Four Strategic Pillars